Gardening Landscaping

 Plastic and Landscape Fabric

-Plastic and landscape fabric are good choices for around foundation plantings and other shrubs and trees.
-These plants don’t require frequent fertilization and, for the most part, you won’t be working in these beds regularly, so you don’t want to have to worry about weeding them throughout the summer.
+Plastic and landscape fabric are suitable for foundation plantings, shrubs, and trees.
+These plants don't require frequent fertilization, and you won't be working in these beds regularly, so you won't want to worry about weeding them throughout the summer.

 Watch Now: How to Install Landscape Fabric for Weed Control